NaveenPaluru/Segmentation-COVID-19/readme.md

 ## Qualitative Performance of UNet and ENet

- Performance of UNet on one of the slices in Test Set 2 .
+ Performance of ENet on one of the slices in Test Set 2 .
 <p align="center">
   <img src="https://github.com/NaveenPaluru/Segmentation-COVID-19/blob/master/results/Visual.png">
 </p>